 Many dog owners have never heard of the term “Trigger Stacking”.
-Everybody knows that dogs may bite when pushed too far, but understanding the issues of trigger stacking will help you prevent the worst from happening.
+Everybody knows that dogs may bite when pushed too far, but do you understand why?
+Understanding the issues of trigger stacking can help you prevent the worst from happening.

 Trigger stacking is kind of like overeating.
 You stuff yourself (stressors/triggers) without giving your stomach time to digest (passage of time), which makes you feel as though you are about to explode (reactivity threshold).